British national identity: Scotland

-The Scottish National Party MSP and Cabinet Secretary for Justice, Kenny MacAskill gave the following submission to the UK Parliament's Joint Committee on Human Rights in March 2008 discussing a British Bill of Rights:
+The Scottish National Party MSP and Cabinet Secretary for Justice Kenny MacAskill gave the following submission to the UK Parliament's Joint Committee on Human Rights in March 2008 discussing a British Bill of Rights:

 What is meant by Britishness?
 Is there a concept of Britishness?
 Yes, just as there is a concept of being Scandinavian.
 We eat fish and chips, we eat chicken masala, we watch EastEnders.
 Are [the SNP] British?
 No, we are not.
 We consider ourselves Scottish.

 Wales

 Similar to Scotland, results from the Annual Population Survey (APS) conducted by the Office for National Statistics, show that the majority of people residing in Wales describe themselves as Welsh.
 Respondents were asked whether they considered their national identity to be 'Welsh', or 'Non-Welsh' (defined as: 'English', 'Scottish', 'Irish', 'British' or 'Other').
 In June 2017, 63.2% of respondents in Wales defined their national identity as 'Welsh'.

+In the 2021 census, only 18.5% of the population of Wales chose a "British only" identity, while 55.2% chose "Welsh only".
+A further 8.1% chose both "British" and "Welsh".
+So % of the population of Wales with some sort of British identity, a minority, with the majority adopting Welsh as their identity.
+This is a small change compared to the 2011 census, where 16.9% chose "British only", 57.5% chose "Welsh only" and 7.1% for both.